Speed up your debugging workflow with Microsoft Visual Studio Code

 Microsoft Visual Studio Code (VS Code) is a lightweight alternative to Visual Studio that provides a cross-platform extensible IDE, as well as a rich ecosystem of extensions that can be installed to add functionality and customize the IDE.
 It’s free to use as open source, making it an attractive option for developers on a budget.

-You can download and install Visual Studio Code from its website, where you’ll find versions for Windows, macOS, or Linux.
+First, download and install Visual Studio Code from the website, where you’ll find versions for Windows, macOS, and Linux.

 There is a Play button in the left toolbar of the VS Code editor that’s marked with a bug icon.
 By clicking this, you’ll open the Run and Debug view.
 At the top of that view is a Play button and a drop-down list of launch options from the launch.json file.
 Select Unity Editor (it should already be selected by default since it’s the first launch option).